org-arl/unet-blog/_posts/2021-06-28-Synchronizing-physical-clocks-among-different-UnetStack-based-modems.md

 ```
 Now based on the computed slope (m), the modem A or modem B's `clockCalib` parameter can be set accordingly to match the other modem's clock as explained in previous section.

-Note the parameters used in the all the above code snippets such as `interval` and `noOfMeasurements` can be varied as per the user's need.
-The code snippets shown in this blog is to serve as a reference only.
+> NOTE: The parameters used in all the code snippets shown in this blog such as `interval` and `noOfMeasurements` can be varied as per the user's need.
+The code snippets are to serve as reference only.